Application Development

 So, what’s the secret to success for the world’s largest enterprises?
 A combined approach — masked data and synthetic data generation — will help you achieve the best results.

-Test data masking safeguards sensitive information in non-production environments, while synthetic test data generation fills in gaps and allows targeted testing of specific scenarios.
+Masking production data for testing safeguards sensitive information in non-production environments, while synthetic test data generation fills in gaps and allows targeted testing of specific scenarios.

-Synthetic test data generation can complement test data masking.
+Synthetic test data for software testing can complement masking.
 And vice versa.
 Here at Perforce, we’re proud to offer solutions that help you do both.

 Static (Test) Data Masking with Delphix